swapnilbamble1438/EcommerceApp/README.md

 ### Take a look at this Application
 url: https://swapnilbamble1438.github.io/EcommerceApplication/

 ### It is Java J2EE Application.
-Build in Eclipse IDE using Maven Project.
+Build in Eclipse IDE using Maven.
 ## It is an Online Electronic Shopping Application.

 ### Application Features: